tkp001/RCSkyhawkTrainer/README.md

 # RCSkyhawkTrainer
-Building and coding a medium sized RC 172 Cessna Skyhawk Model from scratch using an Arduino and Foamboard.
+Designing, Building and coding a medium sized RC 172 Cessna Skyhawk Model from scratch using an Arduino and Foamboard.

 ## Project Process
 1. Plan everything (Materials, blueprint, wiring)